-Otice of Injunction.-
+Notice of Injunction.

-The admirers of this celebrated Fish Sauce

-are particularly requested to observe that none is genuine but that which bears the back label with the genuine but that which bears the back label with the name of WILLIAM LAZENBY, as well as the front label signed "Elizabeth Lazenby," and that for further security, on the neck of every bottle of the Genuine Sauce will henceforward appear an additional label, printed in green and red, as follows:-"This notice will be affixed to Lazenby's Harvey's Sauce, prepared at the original warehouse, in addition to the well-known labels, which are protected against imitation by a perpetual injunction in Chancery of 9th July, 1858."-6, Edward street, Portman square, London.
+The admirers of this celebrated Fish Sauce are particularly requested to observe that none is genuine but that which bears the back label with the name of William Lazenby," and that for further security, on the neck of every bettle of the Genuine Sauce will henceforward appear an additional label, printed in green and red, as follows:-"This notice will be affixed to Lazenby's Harvey's Sauce, prepared at the original warehouse, in addition to the well-known labels, which are protected against imitation by a perpetual injunction in Chaucery of 9th July, 1858."-6, Edward street, Portman square, London.